mynenik/kForth-32/README.md

 `games/`           console games written in Forth

 `libs/`            Forth interfaces to C and Fortran shared object libraries, such
-                   as X11 and the GNU Multiprecision Library, gmp.
+                   as X11 the GNU Multiprecision Library, gmp, and the GNU Multiprecision Floating-Point Library, mpfr.

 'x11/'             A collection of X11 utilities providing a simple interfaces
                    for plotting, bitmap font handling and text rendering, and